 Photograph: Romeo Gacad/Getty The US Navy Seals and other troops whose helicopter was shot down in eastern Afghanistan had rushed to the mountainous area to help a US army ranger unit under fire from insurgents, two US officials said Sunday.
 The team of reinforcements had completed the mission, subduing the attackers who had the rangers pinned down, and were departing in their Chinook helicopter when the aircraft was apparently hit, an official said.
 Thirty Americans and eight Afghans were killed in the crash, making it the deadliest single loss for U.S. forces in the decade-long war in Afghanistan.
 The rangers, special operations forces who work regularly with the Seals, afterwards secured the crash site in the Tangi Joy Zarin area of Wardak province, about 60 miles (97km) southwest of Kabul, an official said.

-Afghans Who Risked Lives for U.S. Are Left in Dark on Visas Lynsey Addario for The New York Times Ahmad Jawaid Sarhal, an adviser to the NATO training mission, with his daughter, Mahsa, said his year-old application to live in the United States was his best hope for security for his family.
+60 Minutes Overtime, 07.31.11 - 60 Minutes.
+Afghans Who Risked Lives for U.S. Are Left in Dark on Visas.
+Lynsey Addario for The New York Times Ahmad Jawaid Sarhal, an adviser to the NATO training mission, with his daughter, Mahsa, said his year-old application to live in the United States was his best hope for security for his family.

 She slipped off her powder-blue burqa and laid it on the rear seat.
 The rules that apply to the rest of Afghanistan are often irrelevant in the Wakhan Corridor, a frigid, finger-shaped stretch of land squeezed between Tajikistan, Pakistan and China that is cut off from the Afghan heartland by the icy ramparts of the Hindu Kush.
 Here, the one constant of life for most Afghans — war — is as distant as a tropical wind.
 Karzai, in News Conference, Confirms Receipt of Iran Cash.
-The Afghanistan War Logs Released by Wikileaks, the World’s First Stateless News Organization Jul.26 “In media history up to now, the press is free to report on what the powerful wish to keep secret because the laws of a given nation protect it.
+The Afghanistan War Logs Released by Wikileaks, the World’s First Stateless News Organization.
+Jul.26 “In media history up to now, the press is free to report on what the powerful wish to keep secret because the laws of a given nation protect it.